Opening November 8, 6pm-8pm

 Originally, a personal best was a sporting term, describing the greatest achievement one had ever had.
 Now it could be argued that achieving one’s personal best is an underlying motivation for every action we take.
 This exhibition asks the question—what is it about the human condition that makes us push ourselves to be faster, higher and stronger and how does ‘wellness’ fit into this dialogue?
 While the pressure to be successful in the era of Capitalism isn’t new, the exhibition looks at how we view achievement today, when now more than ever the cult of the winner is revered.

-Personal Best has been curated by the Verge team and features artists 110%, Amber Boardman, JD Reforma, Kate Mitchell, Min Wong, Sara Morawetz, & Will French who will present works illustrating different perspectives on success, failure and the absurdity of seeking impossible perfection.
+Personal Best has been curated by the Verge team of Tesha Malott, Rebekah Raymond and Helen Waller, and features artists 110%, Amber Boardman, JD Reforma, Kate Mitchell, Min Wong, Sara Morawetz, & Will French who will present works illustrating different perspectives on success, failure and the absurdity of seeking impossible perfection.

 110% is the collaborative practice of Kieran Bryant, Beth Dillon and Lachlan Herd.
 They are three emerging artists who create site-responsive works of live performance, video, installation and sculpture.
 Their collective is currently based between Australia and Switzerland.